freedomofpress/securedrop-docs/docs/servers.rst

 enter the boot menu.
 Once you've entered the boot menu, select the installation media (USB or CD) and press Enter to boot it.

+On newer hardware, such as the NUC12s, you may need to use a newer Linux Kernel than the one that ships by default in **Ubuntu Server 20.04.5** in order to have more up-to-date hardware drivers.
+To use a newer Linux kernel, select **Boot and Install with the HWE Kernel** in the initial OS boot menu that appears prior to booting the Ubuntu image.

 After booting the Ubuntu image, select **Install Ubuntu Server**.

 Follow the steps to select your language, country and keyboard settings.